[HISTORY: Adopted by the Mayor and Council of the Borough of Westwood 9-17-2019 by Ord. No. 19-16. Amendments noted where applicable.]

 When the applicant is requesting restrictions on the use of public streets or public parking during the course of the filming;

 The nature of the film shoot itself, e.g., indoors or outdoors, day or night; and

 Prior experience of the film company/applicant with the Borough, if any.

 Copies of the approved permit will be sent to the Borough of Westwood Police and Fire Departments before filming takes place and to the New Jersey Film Commission.
 The applicant shall permit the Fire Department or other Borough inspectors to inspect the site and the equipment to be used.
 The applicant shall comply with all safety instructions issued by the Fire Department or other Borough inspectors.
 A fire extinguisher must be maintained on site at all times.

-In addition to any other fees or costs mentioned in this chapter, the applicant shall reimburse the Borough for any lost revenue, such as parking meter revenue, repairs to public property or other revenues that the Borough was prevented from earning because of filming.
+In addition to any other fees or costs mentioned in this chapter, the applicant shall reimburse the Borough for any lost revenue, repairs to public property or other revenues that the Borough was prevented from earning because of filming.